OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       with the only difference being the calculation done to update the best-known distance.

+   primary clustering
+      In :term:`hashing`, the tendency in certain
+      :term:`collision resolution`
+      methods to create clustering in sections of the hash table.
+      The classic example is :term:`linear probing`.
+      This tends to happen when a group of keys follow the same :term`probe sequence` during collision resolution.

    priority
       A quantity assigned to each of a collection of :term:`jobs <job>` or tasks that indicate importance for order